-Job changes because of COVID-19 or overspending at the holidays, whatever the reason: you don’t have to sacrifice health to save money at the grocery store.
+Job changes because of COVID-19 or whatever the reason: you don’t have to sacrifice health to save money at the grocery store.

 Load up on these 10 extremely healthy-but-affordable foods — they make some great recipes — and you’ll be in good shape:

 Black, garbanzo, kidney, pinto or others – they’re all great.
 Loaded with fiber for heart and digestive health, rich in iron and magnesium and all are great sources of antioxidants.
 Try adding drained and rinsed black beans after browning and crumbling ground beef for tacos, taverns or a casserole.
 Roasted garbanzo beans make a wonderful snack.